Assam: Murchana Music Academy celebrates Silver Jubilee with grand cultural event

 Guwahati: Murchana Music Academy of Assam marked its ‘Silver Jubilee Year’ on July 20 with an all-day cultural celebration at the Sri Sri Madhavadeva International Auditorium in Srimanta Sankaradeva Kalakshetra.

-The event, which began at 10 am, honored Assamese cultural figures and showcased the talents of the academy’s students.
+The event honored Assamese cultural figures and showcased the talents of the academy’s students.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!